DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 kubectl config use-context minikube
 ```

-Here is another way to set the context:
+The following command is another way to set the context:
 ```
 kubectl get pods --context=minikube
 ```